afzalsayed96/15-puzzle/README.md

 ## Bugs

-There might be some bugs and edge cases so go easy on this baby.
+There might be some bugs and unhandled edge cases so go easy on this baby.

 ## Hire me to build beautiful UIs for complex problems